bede/hostile/README.md

-## Index installation (optional)

-Hostile automatically downloads and caches the default index `human-t2t-hla` when run for the first time, meaning that there is no need to download an index in advance.
-Neverthless:
+## Using non-default (including custom) indexes

-- To download and cache the default index (`human-t2t-hla`), run `hostile fetch`
+- To download ahead of time and cache the default index (`human-t2t-hla`), run `hostile fetch`
-- To list available indexes, run `hostile fetch --list`
+- To list available standard indexes, run `hostile fetch --list`
 - To download and cache another standard index, run e.g. `hostile fetch --name human-t2t-hla-argos985`.
 This will download and cache both short read (Bowtie2) and long read (Minimap2) indexes, unless restricted to one or the other using e.g. `--aligner minimap2`.
-- To use a custom genome (made with `hostile mask` or otherwise), run `hostile clean` with  `--index path/to/genome.fa` (for minimap2) or `--index path/to/bowtie2-index-name` (for Bowtie2).
+- To use a custom genome/index (made with `hostile mask` or otherwise), run `hostile clean` with  `--index path/to/genome.fa` (for minimap2) or `--index path/to/bowtie2-index-name` (for Bowtie2).
 Note that Minimap2 mode accepts a path to a genome in fasta format, whereas Bowtie2 mode accepts a path to a precomputed index, minus the `.x.bt2` suffix.
 A Bowtie2 index can be built for use with Hostile using e.g. `bowtie2-build genome.fa index-name`.

 - To change where indexes are stored, set the environment variable `HOSTILE_CACHE_DIR` to a directory of your choice.
 Run `hostile fetch --list` to verify.

+- If (like [EIT Pathogena](https://www.eit-pathogena.com)) you wish to use your own remote repository of indexes, set the environment variable `HOSTILE_REPOSITORY_URL`.
+Hostile will then look for indexes inside `{HOSTILE_REPOSITORY_URL}/manifest.json`.